GeoSn0w/Osiris-Jailbreak/README.md

  <ul>
   <li> THIS DOES NEED APPLE DEVELOPER ACCOUNT (Because of the Multi Path entitlement used in multi_path).</li>
   <li> I will swap the mtcp exploit with vfs once Ian Beer drops it. </li>
   <li> THIS COMES "AS-IS".
 NO FURTHER SUPPORT SHOULD BE EXPECTED OR WILL BE GIVEN.
 USE AT YOUR OWN RISK!
+I AM NOT RESPONSIBLE IF IT FUCKS YOUR DEVICE! </li>
 </ul>

 ### New Team Members: